-Enjoy this Thai Coconut Vegan Rice Pudding that is naturally gluten-free and easily made in the rice cooker for a quick and easy treat the whole family will love!
+Enjoy this Thai Coconut Vegan Rice Pudding that is naturally gluten-free and easily made in the rice cooker or Instant Pot for a quick and easy treat the whole family will love.

-We are keeping it cool with this months theme:
+So we are going to keep it cool with this months recipe theme:

 Beat the Heat with the Slow Cooker/Instant Pot/Pressure Cooker